 It’s simple, it’s easy and it’s insanely delicious.
-One slice is never enough!
+One slice is never enough for me!

-And this recipe is our family’s favorite.
-The filling is nice and thick, sweet and syrupy (not cloyingly sweet though), and with lots of whole fruits.
-Canned pie fillings stands absolutely no chance next to this homemade cherry pie filling from scratch.
+This cherry pie filling recipe makes a nice and thick, sweet and syrupy (not cloyingly sweet though) filling with lots of whole fruits.
+Canned pie filling stands absolutely no chance next to this homemade version from scratch!!

 - Don’t forget the cornstarch.
 It’s the main thickening agent here and omitting it will result in super runny filling.

 - Lemon juice also helps with thickening the mixture.
 It’s not as crucial as cornstarch, but let’s just say you’ll notice the difference.

 - Make sure to simmer the mixture to let it set properly.
 It usually takes about 5 minutes for me.
 Don’t forget to give a good stir frequently, so it doesn’t scorch on the bottom.

 And of course, make sure to cool the baked pie completely for at least 4 hours before serving.
 The filling thickens as it cools!

 What kind of cherries do you use for pie?

 There’re sweet and sour cherries on the market.
 However, I feel like sweet cherries are more common, and that’s what I use for my cherry pie.
 During cherry season in summer, I buy a large case of sweet cherries to stock my freezer for the winter.
 Both fresh and frozen cherries work wonderfully for this cherry pie!

 Here’s how I prep cherries: